fabianrl007/Las-Vegas-Tourism-Analysis/README.md

 The data preparation process involved several stages to transform the raw PDF data into a clean, analyzable format:

 1.  **Initial Extraction & Manual Cleaning:** Due to the complexities of directly parsing the PDF programmatically for all tables, the PDF was first converted to a CSV file.
 This CSV was then meticulously reviewed and cleaned in Google Sheets.
-This manual step addressed initial parsing issues, corrected header alignment, removed obviously irrelevant non-data rows, and ensured a more structured tabular format suitable for import.
+This manual step addressed initial parsing issues, corrected header alignment, removed irrelevant non-data rows, and ensured a more structured tabular format suitable for import.
 2.  **Loading into Pandas & Further Refinement:** The cleaned CSV file was subsequently uploaded to Google Drive and loaded into a Pandas DataFrame within a Google Colab environment for final programmatic cleaning and preparation.
 3.  **Header Correction & Row Trimming (in Pandas):**
     * The correct row containing the column headers (e.g., "Year", "Visitor Volume", "Convention Attendance") was identified and programmatically set as the DataFrame's column headers.